shiptest-ss13/Shiptest/.github/CONTRIBUTING.md

 Maintainers can revert your changes if they feel they are not worth maintaining or if they did not live up to the quality specifications.

-Unlike most other servers, we have a more formal seperation between code-tainers, map-tainers, sprite-tainers, and even lore-tainers (lore curtators).
+Unlike most other servers, we have a more formal seperation between code-tainers, map-tainers, sprite-tainers, and even lore-tainers (lore curators).
 In general its recommended to keep to your lane and get approval of the respective team if their review is important to a pr.
-(A pr with a large addition of code and sprites would want to get a review from both for example).
-Balance changes however despite being a code change can be reviewed by any maintainer.
+(A pr with a large addition of code and sprites would want to get a review from both.)
+Balance changes, however, despite being a code change, can be reviewed by any maintainer or even admin.

 ### Maintainer Code of Conduct

 Maintainers are expected to maintain the codebase in its entirety.
 This means that maintainers are in charge of pull requests, issues, and the Git discussion board.
-Maintainers have say on what will and will not be merged.
-Maintainers should assign themselves to pull requests that they are claiming and reviewing and should respect when others assign themselves to a pull request and not interfere except in situations where they believe a pull request to be heavily detrimental to the codebase or its playerbase. **Maintainers are not server admins and should not use their rank on the server to perform admin related tasks except where asked to by a Headmin or higher.**
+Maintainers have a say on what will and will not be merged.
+Maintainers should assign themselves to pull requests that they are claiming and reviewing, and should respect when others assign themselves to a pull request and not interfere except in situations where they believe a pull request to be heavily detrimental to the codebase or its playerbase. **Maintainers are not server admins and should not use their rank on the server to perform admin related tasks except where asked to by a Headmin or higher.**

 <details>
 <summary>Maintainer Guidelines</summary>